 We must always examine that if the compaction is finished correctly and shaped an impervious layer of a thickness not lower than 15 cm after levelling the base and pouring the concrete.

-Then with the help of pipe separators lay the primary layer of beams over the concrete bed at a distance of 100mm to 300mm between and across the beams of the primary tier pour the concrete.
+Then with the help of pipe separators, lay the primary layer of beams over the concrete bed at a distance of 100mm to 300mm across the beams of the primary tier pour the concrete.

 Then place the second tier of the beam at the right angle to the primary tiers and again pour the concrete with the help of a base plate, facet angles, and a gusset plate connect the steel stanchions to the upper tier.